Out of hours crime solicitor - Call: 020 8660 3383

 An absent freeholder can cause several legal problems for leaseholders, including:

-Lease Extensions – to agree a lease extension (before the lease runs down to 80 years requires agreement with the freeholder.
-Often lease extensions are triggered when a flat owner wants to sell and where the freeholder is absent this can create significant problems, costs and delays because court action will be needed (see below)
+• Lease Extensions – to agree a lease extension (before the lease runs down to 80 years) requires agreement with or a statutory process involving the freeholder.
+Often lease extensions are triggered when a flat owner wants to sell and realises the lease needs to be extended.
+In this situation you will need a vesting order (see below).

 What can you do if the freeholder is absent?